An Overview of Bob Kloppenburg's SOS Pressure DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Key #1 - Fundamental Player Defensive Skills are Taught in a Simple to More Complex ProgressionNo defensive system will work if your players are not skilled in defensive fundamentals, both on and off the ball.
 And no system will work if players are not motivated to play great defense.
 You have to make it a priority, instilling enthusiasm, a work ethic, and pride in playing great defense.

 Key #2 - Communication - Key S-O-S Words Identify and Trigger Defensive ActionsCoach Kloppenburg stresses certain key words for defensive communication.
 Each key word begins with one of the S-O-S letters.
 Just like the commonly used defensive terms of "ball", "deny" and "help", so it is with the SOS key words.
 They help players communicate and work together as a unit.
-The talking is stressed in practice and games.
+Talking is stressed in practice and games.

 On-ball defensive keywords are "Set", "On", and "Smother".
 "Set" refers to the specific body stance and movement required to force the ball handler to put the ball on the floor rather than to shoot or pass.
 "On" refers to a body position that the defender assumes when guarding and forcefully guiding a dribbler to a checkpoint.
 "Smother" is the "in your face" stance and movement used to put maximum pressure on the ball handler attempting to shoot or pass.
-See this page for details and graphics.

 Off-ball keywords are "Snuggle", "Off" and "Strike".
 For switching screens, "Screen", "Over", and "Switch" are keywords.

 Key #3 - Defenders Force Offensive Players to Specific Checkpoint Areas on the CourtForcing opponents into uncomfortable areas of the court (where scoring opportunities are poor) is a main key of the SOS defense.
 Coach Kloppenburg calls this "Operation Checkpoint".
 Defenders are taught how to direct the offensive player away from high percentage scoring areas to low percentage "checkpoint" areas.
-Coach Kloppenburg describes and diagrams his SOS checkpoints and basic defensive rotations on this page.

 Key #4 - Switching 2-on-2 ScreensAggressive switching of on-ball and off-ball screens is an important aspect of this tough, pressure defense.
 Switching helps eliminate confusion and defensive hesitation and when done correctly and aggressively, can frustrate and force the offense away from what they originally intended to do.
 Keywords "Screen", "Over", and "Switch" are used.